Six Things You Need To Know About A Mole Or A Wart On Your Face

 4: Moles Removing is Not Complicated

 Removing a mole or a wart is not usually a complicated process.
 Most of the time, moles or warts do not have to be removed.
 Moles can be harmless and warts can usually go away on their own.
-However, when they start to become suspicious or bothersome, dermatologists or skin experts recommend having them removed by a professional.
+However, when they start to become suspicious or bothersome, dermatologists or skin specialist recommend having them removed by a professional.
 The procedure is relatively simple and requires either a surgical excision or a surgical shave.

 5: The Risk of Cancerous Lesions